National Study of Community Development Higher Education

 Explore the number of emphasis programs focusing on CDE within the United States.

-The first phase of this research is the distribution of a questionnaire to gather basic information about program structure and demographics.
-This baseline data will be analyzed and compiled to supplement the existing inventory.
-The survey will also request names of up to five community development faculty that teach in the program.
-This will be used to create a faculty sample for the second phase of research.
+The first phase of this research was the distribution of a questionnaire to gather basic information about program structure and demographics.
+This baseline data analyzed and compiled the supplement to the existing inventory.
+The survey requested the names of up to five community development faculty that teach in the program.
+This was used to create a faculty sample for the second phase of research.

-The second phase of research involves the distribution of an online survey to the community development faculty identified in phase one.
-The faculty survey is designed to gather information regarding program epistemologies, philosophies, structure, and educational practices.
-Surveys will be analyzed and basic descriptives will be reported.
+The second phase of research involved the distribution of an online survey to the community development faculty identified in phase one.
+The faculty survey was designed to gather information regarding program epistemologies, philosophies, structure, and educational practices.
+Surveys and basic descriptives have been analyzed and reported.

 Program site visits

 Once the first two stages of the overall study are complete, an intensive qualitative inquiry was conducted to gain a deeper and more comprehensive understanding of the educational practices used in community development higher education.
-Members of the research team will immerse themselves in five selected institutions chosen for maximum programmatic variation.
-The team will spend two to three days at each institution observing classroom instruction, interviewing faculty and students, and collecting instructional artifacts.
+Members of the research team were able to immerse themselves in five selected institutions chosen for maximum programmatic variation.
+The team spent two to three days at each institution observing classroom instruction, interviewing faculty and students, and collecting instructional artifacts.
 (ANALYSIS FORTHCOMING)